LGBT Family Building | Atlanta

 Intrauterine Insemination (IUI)

-Intrauterine Insemination (IUI), is when sperm from your selected donor is placed directly into a woman's uterus when she is most fertile, prior to ovulation.
-This may be done in a natural cycle or may be augmented with oral fertility medications.
+Intrauterine Insemination (IUI) is a treatment where sperm from the selected donor is placed directly into a woman's uterus around the time of ovulation.
+This may be done in a natural (nonmedicated) cycle or may be perforrmed in a cycle using oral fertility medications.

 In Vitro Fertilization (IVF)

-Gay couples investing in medical assistance to become parents should first complete a semen analysis to assess fertilization potential of the sperm.
-The partner who plans to be the genetic father will be the one to be tested.
-Some couples may both desire genetic relationship to off spring and it is an option to use sperm from both partners for fertilization of donor eggs.
+Gay couples investing in medical assistance to become parents should first complete a semen analysis to assess the sperm.
+One or both partners may choose to donate sperm during this process. .
 The next step towards treatment is selection of an egg donor.
-Egg donors may be anonymous and chosen from our egg bank or in a fresh donor egg match or the egg donor may be known to the couple.
-Couples will also have to identify a gestational carrier.
-Atlanta Center for Reproductive Medicine will assist you with locating reputable agencies to find a carrier.
-We will also complete a full clinical evaluation of any potential carrier on your behalf.
+Egg donors may be anonymous and chosen from our egg bank or may be known to the couple.
+Couples will also have to identify a gestational carrier (GC).
+ACRM will assist you with locating reputable gestational carrier agencies and will complete a full clinical evaluation of any potential carrier on your behalf.
 Treatment will always involve in vitro fertilization (IVF).

 When a gestational carrier or a sperm or egg donor that is known to the couple is used, there are important legal issues that should be considered and addressed, including establishing legal parentage.
 ACRM can refer to you several law firms that specialize in Third Party Reproductive Law and that have attorneys with years of experience in this very special area of legal practice.